Liza Sadovy

 Liza Sadovy is a British actress.
 She is best known for Sweeney Todd: The Demon Barber of Fleet Street (2007), Prime Suspect 3 (1993) and Company (1996).
-Other television work includes Extras with Ricky Gervais, Midsomer Murders, Babylon, The Honourable Woman, Doctors, EastEnders, Emma, and Vera.
+Other television work includes Extras with Ricky Gervais, Midsomer Murders, Babylon, The Honourable Woman, Doctors, EastEnders, Emma, A Small Light and Vera.
+Sadovy had a supporting role in the 2024 film A Real Pain.

 Sadovy went to drama school in the late 1970s.

 Sadovy has appeared in numerous theatrical productions in London and New York.
-Most notably as Madame Morrible in Wicked, Lucinda in Into the Woods, Yvonne in Sunday in the Park with George, and Fräulein Schneider in Cabaret.
+Most notably as Madame Morrible in Wicked, Lucinda in Into the Woods, Yvonne in Sunday in the Park with George, and most recently as Fräulein Schneider in Cabaret, for which she won the Olivier Award for Best Actress in a Supporting Role in a Musical.